 HHMI Research Opportunities for Veterinary Students at US Schools

-In order to encourage more veterinary students to pursue academic and research careers, the Howard Hughes Medical Institute (HHMI) offers outstanding "year-out" and summer research training programs for students enrolled in schools in the US.
-Women and under-represented minorities are particularly encouraged to apply.
+In order to encourage more veterinary students to pursue academic and research careers, the Howard Hughes Medical Institute (HHMI) offers an outstanding year-long training program for students enrolled in the US.
 Students enrolled in DVM/PhD programs are not eligible to apply.
 Below are listed opportunities.

 Nestle Purina's Veterinary Student Summer Research Fellowships